rachruby/YRHacks2022/README.md

 # YRHacks2022
 Bubbl.it! - Your Inner Boba

 _Your Inner Boba_ is a personality quiz that chooses a bubble tea drink that most resembles the user.
-Created and Designed using HTML, CSS, and Javascript.
+Created and designed using HTML, CSS, and Javascript.
 A submission to the 2022 YRHacks, the project was chosen to compete in the semi-finalist for categories of **Best Pitch** and **Best User Interface Design**

 Description of the project: